Amzani/apidesk-sdk-test-def/docs/models/components/accounttype.md

 # AccountType

-Specifies the category of the bank account, such as 'savings', 'checking', or 'business'.
-This information is important for determining the nature of transactions that can be performed and may affect transaction limits and fees.
-Understanding the account type helps in aligning the company's financial operations with its banking capabilities.
+Indicates the type of bank account, such as checking, savings, or business.
+This classification helps in managing the company's financial accounts appropriately within the CRM.
+The account type should be specified as recognized by the bank.

 ## Example Usage